A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Molecular Generation

 \section{Molecular Generation}

 We next evaluate the quality of Boltz2 representations on small-molecule generation tasks.
 This experiment is motivated by recent work showing that representations from high-quality foundation models can improve the training of generative models via distillation \citep{yu2024representation}.
-Following this approach, we distill Boltz2 representations into state-of-the-art molecular generative models and assess the representation quality via generation performance.
+Following this approach, we distill Boltz2 representations into state-of-the-art molecular generative models and assess their representation quality via acceleration of generative training.